Wall push-ups are a great bodyweight exercise that can help strengthen your chest, shoulders, and triceps.

 It’s important to note that the number of calories burned during exercise is just one aspect of overall weight management.

-A healthy diet and regular physical activity are both important for maintaining a healthy weight.
+A healthy diet and regular physical activity are both essential for maintaining a healthy weight.

 How many wall pushups should I do a day?

-The number of wall push-ups you should do each day will depend on your current strength and fitness level, as well as your goals.
+The number of wall push-ups you should do each day will depend on your current strength, fitness level, and goals.

 Here are a few general guidelines to consider: